Prattsburgh Budget Explainer

 The district is required by New York Education Law to adopt a contingency budget.
 There is no third vote.
 The board adopts a constrained budget directly, with the rules set by state law, not local choice.

-• Tax levy may not exceed the prior year's ($2,690,261).
+• The tax levy may not exceed the prior year's ($2,690,261 for Prattsburgh).

 Under contingency, total spending falls to $11,767,913 — about $463K below the proposed budget.
 The tax rate drops to approximately $8.64 per $1,000 because the levy is capped at the prior year's.
 A homeowner's bill stays nearly flat, but the school's program is materially smaller for at least one year.